From Pixels to Words -- Towards Native Vision-Language Primitives at Scale: Experiments

 Unless otherwise specified, we report the average evaluation results, denoted as \textbf{Avg.}, across ten vision-language benchmark datasets in Table~\ref{tab:attn_rope}.
 The pre-Buffer and new head dimensions in the post-LLM are trained on 20M pre-training samples, followed by full-backbone fine-tuning on 2M SFT instruction data.
 These constitute the standard training settings for our ablation studies.

 \textbf{Hyperparameters of the Pre-Buffer Layer.} Figure~\ref{fig:pre_buffer_layer} illustrates the relationship between the number of pre-Buffer layers and the model’s average accuracy, using Qwen3-1.7B as the post-LLM.
 Performance improves consistently as the layer count increases, but gains begin to saturate beyond eight layers.
-To maximize accuracy while maintaining the same capacity as publicly available vision encoders~\cite{VLM:InternVL-1.5,VLP:CLIP,VLP:SigLIP}, we select 12 layers for NEO-2.2B.
-Notably, we choose 6 layers for NEO-9B, mainly due to the good trade-off between performance and efficiency.
+Inspired by the parameter counts of popular VEs~\citep{VLM:InternVL-1.5,VLP:CLIP,VLP:SigLIP} and the scaling properties~\citep{VLM:NaViL} between existing VEs and LLMs, we select 12 and 6 layers for NEO-2.2B and NEO-9B to balance the trade-off between performance and efficiency.

 \textbf{Configurations of Native Primitives.} Table~\ref{tab:attn_rope} compares various attention and RoPE designs.
 The pre-Buffer depth is 4, and the post-LLM is initialized with Qwen3-1.7B.
 All models share the same new QK head dimensions and normalization. \textit{(1) Attention mode}.
 Comparing models A/B and G/H reveals consistent gains of mixed attention over causal one, reflecting its stronger capacity to model comprehensive dependencies and cross-modal alignment. \textit{(2) RoPE mode}.
-Native-RoPE outperforms 1D-RoPE~\cite{VLM:InternVL-3}, IL-RoPE~\cite{VLM:Mogao}, M-RoPE~\cite{VLM:Qwen2.5-VL}, MM-RoPE~\cite{VLM:Lumos-1}, and Video-RoPE~\cite{VLM:VideoRoPE}, with at least a 0.8\% gain.
+Native-RoPE outperforms 1D-RoPE~\citep{VLM:InternVL-3}, IL-RoPE~\citep{VLM:Mogao}, M-RoPE~\citep{VLM:Qwen2.5-VL}, MM-RoPE~\citep{VLM:Lumos-1}, and Video-RoPE~\citep{VLM:VideoRoPE}, with at least a 0.8\% gain.
 This validates the importance of disentangling height, width, and temporal components in RoPE to enhance spatial–temporal representations and fine-grained interactions.
 By contrast, setting the base RoPE frequency to 1M for height and width severely impairs the ability to perceive local semantics.